 The Nintendo 3DS emulator enables users to set internal resolutions up to 4K, which takes Pokemon games, and The Legend of Zelda gaming experience to a whole new territory.
 As for the titles, Citra’s official website has a section where you can look at the compatibility of Nintendo 3DS games with the PC emulator.

 Back to the software — there is joystick support, screen layout options, and cheat code support.
 The Nintendo emulator offers an in-house screen recorder.
 Citra also emulates 3DS local Wi-Fi.
-In other words, you can play multiplayer with other people running games on the emulator.
+In other words, you can play multiplayer with other people running games on this DS emulator.

 Citra is also available on Android, making it the only working Nintendo 3DS emulator on Android.